The treatment options for mastocytosis depend on which type you have and how severe your symptoms are.

 Using an adrenaline injection pen

-Adrenaline is a hormone that helps block the effects of histamine while also relieving breathing difficulties.
-Each pen contains a single dose of adrenaline (0.3mg for adults or 0.15mg for children).
-There are two types:
+Adrenaline is a natural chemical that helps fight the effects of too much histamine, while also relieving breathing difficulties.
+Each pen contains a single dose of adrenaline – 0.3mg for adults or 0.15mg for children.

+These auto-injectors release adrenaline when jabbed or pressed against the outer thigh.
 The injections can be given through clothing.